 – We’ve received a bunch of techniques for us to jump right into using.

 – A lot of work is put in to the training and it shows and is appreciated.

 – Thank you for a lot of hands of tips and tricks as well as concrete tools and methods.

 Pink Programming is Sweden’s biggest community for programmers who are women and non-binary.
 We arrange inspiring coding events and camps, and host DE&I courses for companies.
-We aim to create a gender equal tech industry, and increase the number of women, non-binary and transgender people working as developers, as well as increasing their influence in the tech world.
+We aim to create a gender equal tech industry, and increase the number of women and non-binary people working as developers, as well as increasing their influence in the tech world.